Baan Chinpracha House In Phuket Town

 Cultural Attractions in Phuket

-During our last trip we took some time away from the beaches and explored the streets of Old Phuket Town.
+During our last trip, we took some time away from the beaches and explored the streets of Old Phuket Town.

-There are many interesting sights to see including the decorative Chinese Temples, Chinese shop houses and the beautifully designed Sino-Portuguese mansions.
+There are many interesting sights to see, including the decorative Chinese Temples, Chinese shop houses and the beautifully designed Sino-Portuguese mansions.

 Baan Chinpracha

-The current owners are sixth generation descendants of the original owner, who today still live in the mansion.
+The current owners are sixth-generation descendants of the original owner, who today still live in the mansion.

-Although Baan Chinpracha is occupied, the owner has opened up certain areas of the house to the public, in fact the entire ground floor area of the home.
+Although Baan Chinpracha is occupied, the owner has opened up certain areas of the house to the public; in fact, the entire ground floor area of the home.

 The only areas of Baan Chinpracha that are not open to the public are the rooms on the second floor.